 Some colon polyps may become cancerous.
 The earlier polyps are removed, the less likely it is that they will become cancerous.

 You can greatly reduce your risk of colon polyps and colorectal cancer by having regular screenings.
 Certain lifestyle changes also can help:

 - Adopt healthy habits.
 Include plenty of fruits, vegetables and whole grains in your diet and reduce your fat intake.
-Limit alcohol consumption and quit all tobacco use.
+Limit alcohol and quit all tobacco use.
 Stay physically active and maintain a healthy body weight.